kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 own bindings for the two variants of HTTP ({{?webtrans-h3=I-D.ietf-webtrans-http3}},
 {{?webtrans-h2=I-D.ietf-webtrans-http2}}).

-In order to eliminate the cost of these duplicated efforts to provide services on top of both protocols, this document specifies a polyfill that allows application protocols built on top of QUIC to run on bi-directional streams such as TCP or TLS.
+In order to reduce or eliminate the cost of these duplicated efforts to provide services on top of both protocols, this document specifies a polyfill that allows application protocols built on top of QUIC to run on bi-directional streams such as TCP or TLS.

+The polyfill being specified provides a compatibility layer for providing set of the operations (i.e., API) required by QUIC, as specified in {{Section 2.4 and Section 5.3 of RFC9000}}.

 # Conventions and Definitions